Baskaboo/Baskaboo-Disorders-and-Universe/README.md

 ---

 ### ❤️ A Different Way to Look at the Mind
 We don't see "disorders" as broken parts of a machine.
-We see them as moments when our four inner voices lose their rhythm.
+We see them as moments when our four inner voices lose the rhythm of the simulation we live in.

 *   **The Open Firewall:** Sometimes we feel "too much" because our connection to the Source is wide open.
 *   **Sharing the Load:** When life gets heavy, our mind might split the weight into different "instances" to keep us safe.